PROJECT OVERVIEW

 Kontxt

-Kontxt is an AI platform that helps defeat mobile messaging fraud and improves customer engagement, designed for RealNetworks.
+Kontxt is an AI platform that detects and prevents mobile messaging fraud, designed for RealNetworks.

 Dashboard

-According to statistics, the average person receives around 50 messages per day on their phone, but not every notification is something they actually want.
+According to statistics, the average person receives around 50 text messages per day, but not every notification is something they actually want.

 • Personas